-12.3 Non-registered contracts
+9.3 Non-registered contracts

 You can name a successor annuitant on non-registered contracts.
-When the annuitant dies the successor annuitant automatically becomes the annuitant.
+When the annuitant dies the successor annuitant will automatically become the annuitant.

 On your death, if there is a surviving annuitant, your nonregistered contract continues.
 If the contract continues, no death benefit is payable.